 a.
 I have become a wonder to many, but You are my strong refuge: Because of the many adversities and attacks, many people were amazed at the psalmist.
 They were in wonder that a man – especially one so committed to God – could be so afflicted.
 Despite it all, he found a strong refuge in God Himself.

-iv.
-But You are my strong refuge: “Note, too, the pivotal effect of the phrase but thou (71:7b) in re-directing his attention from himself and the encircling enemy; an escape to reality rather than from it.”
+iii.
+But You are my strong refuge: “Note, too, the pivotal effect of the phrase but thou (Psalm 71:7b) in re-directing his attention from himself and the encircling enemy; an escape to reality rather than from it.”
 (Kidner)

 b.
 Let my mouth be filled with Your praise: Because God had been so faithful as a strong refuge, the psalmist was determined to speak praise unto God and speak of His glory.